golemfactory/golem-docs/docs/Ncreators/javascript/examples/data.md

 ![uploadfile](/assets/uplaodfile_log.png "Requestor script output logs")

-### Download file from provider
+### Downloading a file from provider

-In this example we create a file on remote computer, list its content to result object and finally download it to compare its content with the result obtained remotely.
+In this example, we create a file on a remote computer, list its content to a result object, and finally download it to compare its content with the result obtained remotely.

 ```js
 import { TaskExecutor } from "yajsapi";